Skip to content

 Pincered tip

 When the alar cartilages have been excessively narrowed or sutured too tightly, the tip takes on a pinched, unnatural appearance.
 The correction involves releasing the constricted cartilages, interposing grafts to open the tip, and reconstructing the alar support with battens.
-It is one of the most rewarding problems to correct, as the result completely transforms the appearance of the nose.
+It is one of the most rewarding problems to correct because structural support can substantially change the appearance of the nose when the anatomy allows it.

 Nasal valve collapse